Blake Shelton, Miranda Lambert Reportedly ‘Reconnecting’: Gwen Stefani Angry?

 It’s been many months since Blake Shelton and Miranda Lambert shocked their fans by announcing their plans to divorce.
 That surprise announcement came at almost the same time as Gwen Stefani and Gavin Rossdale revealed their own split.
-Since then, Blake and Gwen have become known for their flirty romance, while Miranda has become involved with her own new boyfriend, Anderson East.
-But a new report alleges that Lambert just reunited with Shelton, and that the reunion could mean trouble for his romance with Stefani.
+Since then, Blake and Gwen have become known for their flirty romance while Miranda has become involved with her own new boyfriend, Anderson East.
+But a new report alleges that Lambert just reunited with Shelton, and the reunion could mean trouble for his romance with Stefani.

 Miranda, 33, reportedly reunited with the 40-year-old country crooner in Nashville.
 Although the two initially engaged in polite chatter, the conversation between the two exes soon escalated to a heartfelt confession from Shelton to Lambert, according to a source cited by En Stars.